 Employment Discrimination Claims.
 With their diverse workforces, compliance with employment discrimination statutes can be a major concern for hospitality employers.
 We represent employers before local, state and federal agencies and courts across the country, including defense of claims of discrimination based on race, color, gender, religion, national origin, age, disability, and other protected classifications.
 We also assist clients in responding to and investigating employee claims of discrimination, sexual or other harassment, and retaliation.

 Wage and Hour.
 Perhaps no industry must be more attuned to the intricacies of federal and state wage and hour regulations than the hospitality industry.
 We help to ensure compliance with regulations regarding minimum wage, tip credit, tip outs/pools, service charges, overtime, working off the clock, meals and breaks, waiting and "on call" time, reporting time pay, split shifts, uniforms/dress codes/appearance standards, child labor, wage deductions, employee classifications and exempt status issues.
 If faced with a DOL audit or complaint, our attorneys have successfully helped clients avoid liability and, when appropriate, negotiated liability-limiting settlements.
-See also discussion of FLSA collective actions in Complex Litigation.
+We also have extensive experience defending state law wage and hour class actions and FLSA collective actions as discussed in Complex Litigation, below.

 Counseling and Policy Development/Review.
 Perhaps more than any other industry, hospitality employers are faced with unique and challenging day-to-day employee issues that require quick decision-making and action.
 Rather than using firms who dabble in employment law or HR consultants with "one size fits all" answers, our clients know their best option is to take advantage of FordHarrison's decades of experience in the hospitality industry, specialized expertise in labor/employment law, and national footprint.
 FordHarrison helps hospitality employers minimize the risks of liability for labor or employment claims by helping clients at the front-end to make the right decisions and implement the right policies to avoid costly bad decisions and policies that invite problems or don't comply with the law.
 When issues do arise, our Hospitality Industry Team is accessible to answer questions and provide timely, client-focused advice and solutions.